Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/azureASCPushIntegration.md

 Integration enables Cloudneeti application to push custom recommendations with assessment data of Azure Cloud Account(s) to Microsoft Azure Security Center.

-**Custom Recommedation** includes policies with description and remediation steps.
+**Custom Recommendation ** includes policies with description and remediation steps.

-**Assessment data** includes listing policy related resources with their compliance state with respect to policy defination.
+**Assessment data** includes listing policy related resources with their compliance state with respect to policy definition.

 The following steps are required to configure integration of Cloudneeti application with Microsoft Azure Security Center for Azure Subscription(s) added as Cloud account(s) in Cloudneeti.

 ### Required Roles

-One or more people with the following roles are required to complete Microsoft Azure onboarding process.
+One or more people with the following roles are required to complete the Microsoft Azure Security Center integration process.

 | **Pre-requisite Role**  | **Portal to use**      |
 |-------------------------|------------------------|